r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 **Sigurd:**
 You still rely on Siegfried’s power too much.
-I can’t blame you for getting impatient when your transformation only last for an instant--- But you have more than enough time to use your techniques.
+I can’t blame you for getting impatient when your transformation only last for an instant- But you have more than enough time to use your techniques.

 **Sieg:**